 When do formal lessons begin?

-Some parents may choose to wait until the compulsory age of 6 to begin formal instruction, as that approach is very much aligned with some popular educational philosophies, such as Classical and the Charlotte Mason method.
+You may choose to wait until the compulsory age of 6 to begin formal instruction, That approach is very much aligned with some popular educational philosophies, such as Classical and the Charlotte Mason method.

-Other parents may choose to begin formal lessons sooner, even though they aren’t legally obligated.
-They may have children who are already interested in academics or they might just prefer to align their grade level approach with the public educational system.
-The Montessori method, which introduces academics at early ages using a more hands-on, child-led approach, has also become quite popular in recent years.
+Instead, you might choose to begin formal lessons sooner, even though you aren’t legally obligated.
+Perhaps your kids are already interested in academics or you might just prefer to align their grade level approach with the public educational system.
+The Montessori method, which uses a hands-on, child-led approach, introduces academics at early ages.

 Do I need a curriculum?